nevenjovanovic/croatiae-auctores-latini-textus/README.md

 * The TEI XML texts are in [txts](/txts) directory
 * The word counts for files are in [croala-wordcounts.xml](croala-wordcounts.xml)
 * The scripts for a text publishing and searching system: [croalabro](/scripts/croalabro) and [croalabro-xqm](/scripts/croalabro-xqm)
-* The reading versions of documents will be transformed from TEI XML source to XHTML in oXygen (with an additional XSL script) and served as static files in the local directory `basex/webapp/static/`
+* The reading versions of documents are transformed from TEI XML source to XHTML in oXygen (with an additional XSL script: [html-add-class.xsl](scripts/xsl/html-add-class.xsl)) and served as static files in the local directory `basex/webapp/static/`
-* The CSS framework used will be [Chota](https://jenil.github.io/chota/)
+* The CSS framework used is [Chota](https://jenil.github.io/chota/)
 * Additional scripts for the BaseX XML database: [xq](/scripts/xq)
+* The ODD and RNG validation: [schemas](/schemas)
 * The oXygen project file is [croalaproject.xpr](croalaproject.xpr)

 ## How to use ##